 Friday and Saturday

-Closed on Labor Day, Christmas Day, New Years Day and Memorial Day.
+Closed on Labor Day, Thanksgiving Day, Christmas Day, New Years Day and Memorial Day.

 Open only on Sundays for Easter Brunch and Mother's Day Brunch

 Keep up with the latest at Little Savannah.
 Join our mailing list!